-Boston is famous for being the birthplace of the American Revolution, and being a beacon in the world of higher education with the nation’s oldest university in Harvard and other world class universities like MIT in Cambridge.
-It’s a great city for exploring America’s history and taking in pretty sites like a stroll along the beautiful Charles River esplanade, gorgeous Public Gardens, the lovely harbour front and posh neighbourhoods like Beacon Hill.
-But Boston has even more to offer in its famous towns, like Quincy in the south, which offers a convenient beach with beautiful downtown views and some fantastic takeout seafood.
+Boston is one of the greatest cities in the United States.
+It’s famous for being the birthplace of the American Revolution, and a beacon in the world of higher education with the nation’s oldest university in Harvard and other world class universities like MIT in Cambridge.
+It’s a great city for exploring America’s history and taking in pretty sites like a stroll along the beautiful Charles River esplanade, gorgeous Public Gardens, the lovely harbor front and posh neighborhoods like Beacon Hill.
+But Boston has even more to offer in its famous towns, like Quincy in the south, which offers a convenient beach with beautiful downtown views and some fantastic seafood.

 In the town of Quincy, on Wollaston Beach, we visited Tony’s Clam Shop and enjoyed the best lobster roll we’ve eaten in New England so far.
 Many visitors to New England enjoy eating their way through as many lobster rolls and clam chowders as they can, as do many locals!
 Tony’s roll was piled with big lobster pieces and is quality stuff in a laid back setting.
 From their terrace in the evening we watched Boston’s skyline light up the night across the street from the beach, smelling the seaside air as we also enjoyed a delicious broiled scallop meal.
 Fried seafood is really popular in New England but we usually go for the region’s healthier options.